 Eucharist (which means Thanksgiving) is an ancient name for the service of Holy Communion.
 On a few special days of the Church’s Year (Michaelmas Sunday, All Saints Sunday, Christmas Midnight, Epiphany Sunday, Easter, and Whitsunday) the Sung Eucharist with sermon and congregational hymns, is celebrated with greater dignity and richness of music and ceremonial (including incense) and is called a Solemn Eucharist.
 Located in the Church.

 12:15 p.m.
 Midday Service – Holy Communion (in the Chapel)

 A quiet, said service of Holy Communion, sometimes with a short address.
-Located in St. Mary’s Chapel
+This service is located in St. Mary’s Chapel.

 5:30 p.m.
 Evening Service – Selected Sundays (in the Church)